Thermodynamic formalism of $GL_2(\mathbb{R})$-cocycles with canonical holonomies: Proof of Theorem

 \subsection{Proof of Proposition \ref{prop: typical implies QM}}

-We now sketch the proof of Proposition \ref{prop: typical implies QM} by following the proof of \cite[Theorem A]{park2019quasi}.
-The proof outlined below is simpler than the original proof appearing in \cite{park2019quasi} as we are working with $\gltwo$-cocycles.
-For statements not fully explained in the sketch of the proof, we refer the readers to \cite[Section 4]{park2019quasi} for details.
+We now sketch the proof of Proposition \ref{prop: typical implies QM} by following the proof of \cite[Theorem A]{park2020quasi}.
+The proof outlined below is simpler than the original proof appearing in \cite{park2020quasi} as we are working with $\gltwo$-cocycles.
+For statements not fully elaborated in the sketch of the proof, we refer the readers to \cite[Section 4]{park2020quasi} for details.

-Let $\A \in \U$ be a typical cocycle with a periodic point $p \in \Sig$ satisfying the pinching assumption and $z_\pm \in \H(p)$ be homoclinic points satisfying the twisting assumption.
+Let $\A \in \U_w$ be a weakly typical cocycle with a periodic point $p \in \Sig$ satisfying the pinching assumption and $z_\pm \in \H(p)$ be the homoclinic points satisfying the twisting assumption.

 We begin by making a few simplifying assumptions.
-By passing to a suitable power if necessary, we assume that $p$ is a fixed point of $\s$, and set $P:=\A(p)$.
+By passing to a suitable power if necessary, we assume that $p$ is a fixed point of $\s$, and set $P:=\A(p)$; see \cite[Lemma 4.9]{park2020quasi}.
+Note that the weak typicality assumption on $\A$ is still valid after passing to a suitable power.
+This is because the holonomies $H^{s/u}$ for the cocycle $\A$ over $\s$ coincide with the holonomies for the cocycle $\A^n$ over $\s^n$.

 Note that if $z$ belongs to $\H(p)$, then so does any point in its orbit.
 Moreover, the homoclinic loops of two homoclinic points in the same orbit are conjugated to each other by some power of $P$: for any $z \in \H(p)$ and $r \in \Z$, we have

 Hence, if $z_{\pm} \in \H(p)$ satisfies the twisting assumption (i.e., $\psi_p^{z_\tau}(v_{\tau}) \neq v_{\tau}$ for $\tau \in \{+,-\})$, so does $\s^rz_{\pm} \in \H(p)$ for any $r\in \Z$.
 So we may assume that $z_- $ belongs to $\Wloc^u(p)$ by replacing it by its suitable pre-image under $\s$.
 Similarly, we may assume that $z_+$ belongs to $\Wloc^s(p)$.